codership/documentation/galeracluster/source/training/index.rst

 Codership Training
 ===================

 This is the training section of the Codership Library.
-Here you'll find tutorial articles to start.
-Our plan is to create a series of articles and videos to help you learn about Galera Cluster and related software--in conjunction with Galera.
-Soon there will be plenty here; for now, this is just the start.
+Here you'll find tutorial articles, along with a series of training videos to help you learn about Galera Cluster and related software |---| in conjunction with Galera.

 .. container:: banner